Stratio/Spark-MongoDB/doc/src/site/sphinx/First_Steps.rst

 First steps
 ***********

-We are going to introduce how to use our MongoDB provider for Apache Spark.
+We are going to introduce how to use our MongoDB datasource for Apache Spark.

 Using the library
 =================